anatilla/rest-express-bd2/README.md

 rest-express-bd2
 ================

-practice about rest, nodejs, orm2 and expressjs
+Practice with REST, nodejs, orm2 and expressjs.

+DBMS was PostgreSQL and , As data, I used dellstore2 database (available from http://pgfoundry.org/projects/dbsamples/)